muesli/beehive/bees/fsnotifybee/README.md

-# FSNotify bee
+# FSNotify Bee

 Monitors filesystem paths and sends events when files are created, removed or modified.

 ## Configuration